Siam-Bruh/Marshal_Decompile/README.md

 # Marshal Decompile Tools

 **Marshal Decompile** is a toolset that helps recover readable Python source code from Python marshal-encoded files.
-This single-file README is ready to copy into your repository.

 > ⚠️ For educational and personal use only.
 Unauthorized reverse-engineering of other people's code may be illegal — use responsibly.